 Resolution A4: Appreciation to the Host

-ISO/TMB PSC 01 would like to express its sincere appreciations to ISO/CS for hosting the teleconference meeting and providing support before and during the meeting.
+ISO/TMB PSC 01 would like to express its sincere appreciation to ISO/CS for hosting the teleconference meeting and providing support before and during the meeting.

 * All resolutions approved unanimously unless otherwise noted.